metas-mk/100-days-of-code/r2-log.md

   - making actions on behalf of the user through our application

 Infos about Google OAuth can be found here https://developers.google.com/identity/protocols/googlescopes and here https://developers.google.com/identity/protocols/OAuth2

+#### OAuth for Servers

+- results in a `token` that a server can use to make requests on behalf of the user
+- usually used when we have an app that needs to access user data when they are not logged in
+- difficult to setup because we need to store a lot of info about the user

+## OAuth for JavaScript browser application

+- results in a `token` that a browser app can use to make requests on behalf of the user
+- usually used when we have an app that only needs to access user data while they are logged in
+- very easy to set up with Google's JavaScript library to automate flow